godarayudhvir/CAI-MD/Services/being updated/navidrome.md

 ## How to Install 🔧

-Firstly Create a folder named Docker inside home/username Directory Inside that create a folder named uptime-kuma
+Firstly Create a folder named Docker inside home/username Directory Inside that create a folder named navidrome

 1. **Create a Directory Structure**: